“I learned in school that most people speak in a higher register than normal because of tension. So the trick is to

 Why You Need to Sound Like Morgan Freeman

 Many studies have indicated that speaking with a lower voice correlates directly with a person’s success.
 Remember that the voice you hear in your head is much lower in pitch than the one that others hear.
 That’s because you hear your voice through bone conduction, and others hear your voice through air conduction.
 The molecules in solids are more tightly packed than those in air, so the voice sounds thicker and more resonant.

 You don’t necessarily have to have a voice that’s much lower in pitch, but you need to have one that has a fuller resonance.
 Most people have a hard time distinguishing between the two.

 Please have no fear that eliminating tension from your vocal mechanism is a challenging task.
 It is not!
 Not only will it merely take about 6 minutes per day, but it will soon make you feel relaxed mentally as well as physically.
 You’ll get clarity and calmness.
 Nervousness during public speaking situations will dissipate.
 You’ll be in control of what comes out of your mouth.
-The ultimate comeback will be available to you in the moment, instead of three days later. 🙂
+The ultimate comeback will be available to you at the moment, instead of three days later. 🙂

 How Not to Sound Like Morgan Freeman